-KAPA2G Fast HotStart PCR Kits contain KAPA2G Fast HotStart DNA Polymerase, a second-generation enzyme engineered through a process of directed evolution.
-KAPA2G Fast DNA Polymerase was engineered for higher processivity and speed, offering significantly faster extension rates than wild-type Taq DNA polymerase.
-In the HotStart formulation, the enzyme is combined with a proprietary antibody that inactivates the enzyme until the first denaturation step.
-This eliminates spurious amplification products resulting from nonspecific priming events during reaction setup and initiation, and increases overall reaction efficiency.
-The enzyme is supplied with a buffer formulated specifically for the unique characteristics of the enzyme.
+KAPA2G Fast DNA Polymerase is a second-generation enzyme engineered through a process of directed evolution.
+KAPA2G Fast was engineered for higher processivity and speed, offering significantly faster extension rates than wild-type Taq DNA polymerase.
+The enzyme is supplied with a buffer specifically formulated for the unique characteristics of the enzyme.
 This optimized buffer offers improved yields, specificity, and sensitivity compared to typical wild-type Taq buffers.